Willys MB: First motorizations and World War I

 Meanwhile, World War I had been raging in Europe since 1914.
-More than five years before, Henry Ford had launched his Model T. "Its speed, durability, stamina, and ease of maintenance (compared to a horse) had already won over many civilians," and British and French forces also wanted them.
+More than five years before, Henry Ford had launched his Model T. "...
+Its speed, durability, stamina, and ease of maintenance (compared to a horse) had already won over many civilians,", and British and French forces also wanted them.
 Ford, an isolationist, would not sign a contract with an overseas government, but local dealers sold over 50,000 Fords to European forces, who militarized them locally, most famously into ambulances.
-When the U.S. entered the war in 1917, Ford sold directly to his country, delivering another 15,000 cars before the end of the war.
+When the U.S. entered the war in 1917, Ford sold directly to his country, delivering another 15,000 cars before peace was signed.

-Britain, France, and Russia were already buying American-made four-wheel drive trucks from the Four Wheel Drive Auto Company, and Jeffery/Nash Quads, due to their ability to handle the muddy roads of European battlefields.
+Britain, France, and Russia were already buying American-made four-wheel-drive trucks from the Four Wheel Drive Auto Company, and Jeffery/Nash Quads, because on the muddy roads and European battlefields, they would not get stuck all the time.